Sinha5714/animal-kingdom/README.md

 ![W3C CSS Jigsaw](assets/images/screenshots/w3c-css.png)

 #### JS
+- No errors were found when passing through the official [JShint Validator](https://jshint.com/)
+- There are 22 functions in this file.
+- Function with the largest signature take 2 arguments, while the median is 0.
+- Largest function has 17 statements in it, while the median is 3.
+- The most complex function has a cyclomatic complexity value of 2 while the median is 1.
-- Warnings were provided regarding unused function.
-These functions are called in index.html in buttons using "onclick" attribute.
+- Warnings were provided regarding unused functions.
+- These functions are called in index.html in buttons using "onclick" attribute.
 - Will implement event listeners in future.
 Wanted to try "onclick" attribute as learned in the course.

 ![JS hint image](assets/images/screenshots/js-hint.png)